CS351-Group-Project/Full-Stack-Project/README.md

 Scalability: The app could be launched with local events and could later grow to events across the spectrum that will be decided by all of us teammates.

-This project captures well both technical learning expectations and cultural engagement creative outcomes.
+This project captures technical learning expectations and cultural engagement creative outcomes.

 # Extra Credit (Only do this if you are done with Idea Finalization)